BCDevOps/devops-platform-workshops/workshop-labs/docs/openshift101/09_persistent_storage.md

 - Verify that data was persisted by accessing RocketChat URL and observing that it doesn't show the Setup Wizard.

 #### RWO Storage

+RWO Storage is analagous to attaching a physical disk to a pod.
+For this reason, RWO storage __cannot be mounted to more than 1 pod at the same time__.

 __Objective__: Cause deployment error by using the wrong deployment strategy for the storage class.

 RWO storage (which was selected above) can only be attached to a single pod at a time, which causes issues in certain deployment strategies.